TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

 id: 351
 title: "5 Constant Lists That Give&nbsp;Context to&nbsp;your Integers&nbsp;and&nbsp;Strings"
 perex: |
-    [Native enums](https://php.watch/versions/8.1/enums) is a new feature since PHP 8.1.
-This feature brings more focus on *what* enums are *where* we can use it.
+    [Native enums](https://php.watch/versions/8.1/enums) is a new PHP 8.1 feature.
+This feature focuses more on *what* enums are *where* we can use them.

-    **Not on PHP 8.1 yet?** Don't worry, before that enums were emulated by public constants.
-Few constant lists are already part of your favorite framework, ORM or utils package for years.
+    **Not on PHP 8.1 yet?** Don't worry, before that, enums were emulated by public constants.
+Few constant lists are already part of your favorite framework, ORM, or utils package for years.
     <br><br>
-    Today we look on 5 constant lists, that you can use today to replace that `int` or `string` and give it a context.
+    Today we look at 5 constant lists that you can use today to replace that `int` or `string` and give it a context.

-tweet: "New Post on the 🐘 blog: @todo"
+tweet: "New Post on the 🐘 blog: 5 Constant Lists That Give Context to your Integers and Strings        #nettefw #symfony #php"
+tweet_image: /assets/images/posts/2022/kernel_events_usage.png
 ---

 ## Why even Bother with Enums?